-The Autism Society of Pittsburgh strongly advocates for all living with autism – families, professionals, and adults on the spectrum, and has done so since 1967.
+The Autism-Pittsburgh strongly advocates for all living with autism – families, professionals, and adults on the spectrum, and has done so since 1967.
 Money raised in Pittsburgh stays here to support advocacy, newsletter, parent and professional supports, and training activities.

 We held two informational meetings plus one parent/professional training mini-conference.
 In July we’ll educate over 90 children with autism spectrum disorders in the S.P.E.A.K. summer school program.
 We are there for our people.

 We have never been anti-vaccine and never will be.
 We are however anti-mass vaccinations and against inclusion of substances in vaccines that are empirically suspect in triggering onset of autism symptoms.
 We will continue to battle the Offit’s and the pharmaceutical lobby and press for genuinely independent, peer-reviewed research to determine the extent to which vaccine content and practice do or do not cause autism.

 Regardless of “disability politics,” treatment fads or other factors, we will continue to be there for our autism “family.”
 If you would like to be on our mailing and email lists, or have any question about an autism issue in your life, please contact us at 412.856.7223 or email email@example.com.

 Daniel Torisky, President Emeritus